 - Whether you're new to investing or just want to fine-tune your portfolio, a financial advisor can be a valuable partner.
-Finding the right financial advisor for you doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - As you put together an investing plan, it helps to get an idea of what your investments may look like in the future.
 Take a peek with SmartAsset’s free investment calculator for an estimate what you could earn.